-Every child entering a North Carolina school for the first time is required to obtain a health assessment that includes a medical history and physical examination with screening for hearing and vision.
+Every child entering a North Carolina school for the first time is required to obtain a health assessment (no more than 12 months prior to the date of school entry) that includes a medical history and physical examination with screening for hearing and vision.
 The parent/guardian has 30 calendar days from the first day of attendance to present the health assessment transmittal form for the student.
 After 30 calendar days, students will be excluded from school until the required health assessment transmittal form is presented.